 And it is.

-Some of the in-country volunteers had never played sports with the opposite gender, and now here they were, mixing together and seeing that everyone was capable of playing the game.
+Some of the National volunteers had never played sports with the opposite gender, and now here they were, mixing together and seeing that everyone was capable of playing the game.

 Some of the UK volunteers had never left their hometown and admitted that they often felt very lonely, and here they were with 19 new friends, all from vastly different backgrounds, ready to dive head first into a new culture.